MobiComKitCustomizations/mobi-com-kit/README.md

 Step 2: In HttpRequestUtils.java set the value of APPLICATION_KEY_HEADER_VALUE = application key generated in Step 1

 Step 3: Replace SQLiteOpenHelper with MobiComDatabaseHelper.
+       and call from your starting activity, MobiComDatabaseHelper.init(this, DATABASE_NAME, DATABASE_VERSION);

 Step 4: Add the following permissions in androidmanifest.xml: